/

 Don Juan Maya elder perforing ceremony.

 Sacred ceremonies were a huge part of my experience in San Pedro.
 There were times when the air was beautifully scented with spices being burned in the ceremonial fires around the Lake.
-I joked around with the Myans saying I came here to witness the Mayan apocalypse, the end of the world.
-And while they have a proven track record of their prophecies coming true, this was never one of them.
-In other words, they never said the world was coming to an end.
-What I heard in these powerful ceremonies were prayers for world peace.
 What I learned from their teachings, a nearly identical belief of the North American indigenous peoples, was that the heart knows not the color of the skin.
 The Mayans welcome people from all walks of life in the spirit of equality and teach their children to honor Honesty, Love, Courage, Truth, Wisdom, Humility, and Respect.

 Mayabe' Language School